 That’s not the case with CloudBerry Backup as setting it up is difficult.
 You have to add your account with the partner service you’re using manually and create the backup plan, which requires you to choose between many options.
 If you like to dabble with settings, you will love it, but mainstream users will want to steer clear.

-If you’re part of the latter category, read our how to use CloudBerry Backup with Amazon S3 guide.
-It’s especially helpful because Amazon S3 requires you to create buckets, which can be complex in the beginning.
+If you’re part of the latter category, read our how to use CloudBerry Backup with Amazon S3 guide to get a sense of what you need to do to start using it Wasabi.

 Recovering files is complicated, too, but it enables you to create an intricate backup plan that suits your needs.